IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Information about the IHE IT Infrastructure domain can be found at: [http://profiles.ihe.net](https://profiles.ihe.net).

-Information about the structure of IHE Technical Frameworks and Supplements can be found at: [http://www.ihe.net/IHE\_Process](http://www.ihe.net/IHE_Process/) and [http://profiles.ihe.net](http://profiles.ihe.net).
+Information about the structure of IHE Technical Frameworks and Supplements can be found at: [https://profiles.ihe.net](https://profiles.ihe.net).

-The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net](https://profiles.ihe.net/ITI).
+The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net/ITI](https://profiles.ihe.net/ITI).

 **CONTENTS**